WDI-SEA/oop-inheritance-car/readme.md

 * `instanceof` - compares an object and a constructor, and sees if the object is an instance of the constructor
 * `success()` - a helper method defined in `test/helpers/success.js` that provided a success message after test units

+## Submission

+After you submit via pull request, make sure your Travis CI build passes.
+Note that since we did not provide you the tests, it's *your* responsibility to write correct tests and correct code.

 ## Requirements

 ###Pair Programming